logto-io/docs/docs/docs/recipes/deployment/README.md

               mountPath: /etc/logto/packages/core/connectors
 ```

 In this example, we create an empty directory as a volume and mount it to containers.
-Then we run `pnpm add-official-connectors` in the init container to download the connectors.
+Then we run `npm run cli connector add -- --official` in the init container to download the connectors.
 Finally, every container will share the same connectors folder with our official connectors already inside.

 :::note
 This is an example yaml, in order to run Logto, you need to set envs properly.